 Over the years, I’ve learned a lot about time management and efficiency.
 When I prepare a meal that is suitable for freezing, I’d make a bigger batch so there’s something to eat when my kids are hungry at odd hours.
 I’d make pickles with leftover vegetables so we can always enjoy them on the side.

-Rice is a staple in Japanese home cooking, and we always have rice in our kitchen.
+Rice and rice bowls are dinner staples in Japanese home cooking, and we always have rice in our kitchen.
 As they said, rice can feed a nation.
 It sure can feed a hungry family, and fortify your tummy.
 Here are some great ideas on how to cook and enjoy rice with minimal effort!

 I believe fried rice was created out of necessity.
 It is indeed the most convenient and comforting meal that turns leftovers into something so delicious!
-You can whip up this classic Fried Rice under 20 minutes.
+You can whip up this classic Japanese fried rice under 20 minutes.

 Substitutions: I used ham, egg and green onion in the recipe, but you can easily use bacon, frozen edamame, crab sticks, green peas or whatever you have in the fridge.